NICVA Family of sites: nicva.org | communityni.org | communitybuyer.org | grant-tracker.org

 5. When reaching ground floor, press and hold door open button.
 Exit.

 Please Note: In the case of an emergency evacuation the lift should only be used by staff or visitors with mobility difficulties.
-A fire marshal has been assigned to operate the lift in the event of an emergency evacuation.
+A Fire Warden has been assigned to operate the lift in the event of an emergency evacuation.